About the Partnership

 We were founded in 1995 to administer the Smart Start grant in Ashe County.
 Since that time we have expanded to include a domestic violence and sexual assault prevention and awareness program.
 We have also enhanced our family support programs to offer more support to families with children.

-Our vision is a strong, successful community.
+Our vision is a strong, community where everyone can succeed.

 Phone: 336.982.4588 | Fax: 336.982.8860

 Our Board of Directors